TypeScript if else

 }

-In this example, only when the number of items is greater than 10, the discount is 15%.
+In this example, when the number of items is greater than 10, the discount is 15%.
 The statement in the second else if branch executes.

 If the number of items is less than zero, the statement in the else branch executes.